Spectral Estimation Techniques: Correlogram, Blackman–Tukey, Windowed Periodogram, Bartlett, and Welch Methods

 Limitations

-- Bias may remain if the signal is not stationary within segments.
+• Bias if signal non-stationary within segments.

 Applications